 Christmas is a time to celebrate, reflect and enjoy the company of friends and family.
 The new year (and decade) is just around the corner and there’s plenty of gift-giving to do and social occasions to attend.

 However, a good time doesn’t have to be an expensive time.
-With budgeting, financial forecasting and smart spending habits, you can enjoy your Christmas without the financial hangover.
+With budgeting, financial planning and smart spending habits, you can enjoy your Christmas without the financial hangover.